-The house itself is a simple, yet comfortable handcrafted tree house.
+The house itself is a simple, yet comfortable handcrafted house.
 The view looks out at the magnificent Golfo Dulce.
 From your porch watch scarlet macaw fly by and monkeys swing past in the trees.
 Or venture out to marvelous waterfalls, deep-sea waters, rainforest trails and more breathtaking scenery and unspoiled sand and surf.

-Casa Pina is surrounded by a tropical paradise of fragrant, flowering plants like ginger, halyconia, and hibiscus; and fruit trees, with delicious succulent mango, lime, breadfruit, pineapple, papaya and banana there for the picking (depending on the season).
+Casa Sonrisa is surrounded by a tropical paradise of fragrant, flowering plants like ginger, halyconia, and hibiscus; and fruit trees, with delicious succulent mango, lime, breadfruit, pineapple, papaya and banana there for the picking (depending on the season).

 This off-grid house is handcrafted by owner Kirk, who leaves no detail overlooked.
 The house offers: